Lightening Your Hair With Lemon Juice: Here’s What You Need to Know

 - Helps clean the scalp and unclog hair follicles, which can help reduce dandruff.

 The citric acid in lemon is a mild bleaching agent.
 When applied, it oxidizes the melanin in your hair and lightens your natural hair color.
 However, it may not work effectively for those with dark hair, while those with light brown and blonde hair can certainly bank on lemon juice to get those sun-kissed highlights.
 In fact, using lemon juice for hair lightening also nourishes the scalp and unclogs the hair follicles.
 However, have a proper conditioning routine in place if you choose to apply lemon juice to your hair to prevent dryness.
-Remember, using lemon inappropriately can fry your locks.
+Remember, using lemon inappropriately can fry your locks leading to hair discolouration.
 So, practice caution.

 Note: Do not use lemon juice to lighten your hair more than once a week.
 Lemon juice is acidic and can damage your tresses when used too often.